 David Tanis has worked as a professional chef for over three decades, and is the author of several acclaimed cookbooks, including A Platter of Figs and Other Recipes, which was chosen as one of the 50 best cookbooks ever by the Guardian/Observer (U.K.).

-He is passionate about simple, seasonal home cooking—real food—he finds inspiration in the fresh offerings at farmers’ markets as well as in dusty gardens and muddy fields.
-He is also inspired by his travel and the regional cuisines of Europe, Asia, and Latin America.
+Passionate about simple, seasonal home cooking—real food—he finds inspiration in the fresh offerings at farmers’ markets as well as in dusty gardens and muddy fields.
+He is also inspired by his travel and exploration of many regional cuisines of Europe, Asia, and Latin America.

 He has written for a number of publications, including the Wall Street Journal, the Guardian/Observer (U.K.), Cooking Light, Bon Appétit, Fine Cooking and Saveur.

 He lives in Manhattan and writes the weekly City Kitchen column for the Food section of New York Times.

 His latest cookbook is One Good Dish, Artisan 2013